amoffat/snake/README.md

 doesn't, looks for a repo to clone at `https://github.com/tpope/something_awesome`

-Automated testing
+Automated Testing
 -----------------

-There is no testing right now.
-I'm not totally sure how to do it, but it might involve running vim in a subprocess in some kind of headless mode, applying snake functions, then checking the output of the vim buffer for correctness.
+Please create tests for any new features.
+Take a look at `tests.py` to see how the existing tests work.
+Basically vim is started in a headless mode and you can feed an and input file and a script.
+The script can communicate to the test.
+The final changed file is also available to the test.

 More functions
 --------------

 Common actions, like `get_word()` already have functions, but there are plenty more common actions that I haven't thought of yet.
-Please write functions for them!
+Please write functions and tests for them!